medleyjs/medley/docs/Lifecycle.md

 ## Send Response

-The serialized payload is sent to the client.
+The response is sent to the client.
 Medley handles this step automatically.

 ## `onFinished` Hooks